jbcodeforce/flink-studies/docs/architecture/flink-sql.md

 show create table orders;
 ```

-[See the getting started](../coding/getting-started.md) to run locally with a sql client.
+[See the getting started](../coding/getting-started.md) to run locally with a sql client connected to a Job Manager and Tsk manager running in docker.

 ### Main use cases